Hazardous Frequently-Asked Questions

 Staffing and scheduling parameters do not allow for EHS to pick up non-regulated, empty glass or plastic containers from laboratory locations.
 However, laboratory staff may deliver the unwanted containers to the RRC.

-Glass bottles are crushed and drummed, while plastic bottles are containerized intact.
-When sufficient quantities have been collected, they are transported to a local recycling facility (EHS recycles over 3 tons of glass each year).
+Plastic and glass bottles are containerized intact and placed in recycling dumpster.
+When sufficient quantities have been collected, they are transported to a local recycling facility (EHS recycles over 3 tons of plastic and glass each year).

 Once all container labels have been defaced, these items can also be taken directly to recycling bins located on campus, at area grocery stores, or to Civic Recycling (3300 Brown Station Road).
 Regardless of where you take your glass, DO NOT include borosilicate glass (e.g. Pyrex, Kimax).
 Borosilicate glass is unacceptable for recycling through local outlets.
 This type of glass should be discarded in the normal trash, following procedures established in each building by custodial staff.